malikanas553/Smart-Home-Control-System/design/project_design_tpl.md

 - Temperature Sensor: This part of the system uses an ADC to read the temperature values from a sensor.
 The temperature is then displayed on the LCD.
 The fan speed and direction can be controlled based on the temperature readings.
 - Fan Speed and Direction Control: The fan simulates an air conditioning system.
 The fan's speed and direction (clockwise or counterclockwise) are adjusted based on the temperature sensor's reading.
-The user can set threshold limits (Low Limit and High Limit) via the keypad, and these values determine when the fan will operate at different speeds or directions.
+The user can set the temperature via the keypad, and this value determine when the fan will start and stop operating.

 Smart Lighting System (LDR Sensor and LED):